debops/debops/docs/ansible/roles/debops.apache/defaults-detailed.rst

 .. note:: This section of the documentation might not be fully up-to-date.
-If there is something missing you are encurraged to cross-check with debops.nginx_ docs and enhance the documentation.
+If there is something missing you are encurraged to cross-check with :ref:`debops.nginx` docs and enhance the documentation.

 .. contents::
    :local: